lionelroy/assignment-tracker/README.md

 - Create/Delete courses.
 - Add/Remove different assignments for each course categories you have created.
-- Data saved on mySQL database.
+- Data fetched from mySQL database.

 Learned: